 London life – and beyond

-When I first moved to London, I worried I wouldn’t enjoy working or living here.
+I have now been back in London since 2019.
+When I first moved to London, I worried I wouldn’t enjoy working or living here (and thought everyone in the South was unfriendly and/or miserable).
 I believed all the myths that are perpetuated about the legal industry – that everyone would be really posh, really white and really male – and that I’d have no friends!
 I told myself I was going to further my career, and I could do two years and leave.
-Fast forward six years and I’ve spent over three years in London, and three years in Brussels with the firm.
-I’ve got friends all around the world (meaning I have a free place to stay all around the world) – I spent last Christmas in New Zealand with two friends I met in the Brussels office.
+Fast forward ten years and I’ve spent seven years in London, and over three years in Brussels with the firm.
+I’ve got friends all around the world (meaning I have a free place to stay all around the world - from New Zealand to New York to Newcastle).

-I’m on the DIVERSE Committee at Slaughter and May, which supports racial, ethnic and social diversity both across and outside of the firm.
-This has enabled me to meet people who I wouldn’t usually work with on a day to day basis; we do a lot of events and work closely with the trainee recruitment team and HR.
+Having been chair of the DIVERSE Committee at Slaughter and May for many years, a Network which supports racial, ethnic and social diversity both across and outside of the firm, I am now an active supporting partner.
+This has enabled me to meet people who I wouldn’t usually work with on a day to day basis; we do a lot of events and work closely with the recruitment team and HR.
 Everyone is always really friendly, really interested and keen to get involved.
-I think there has been a significant amount of progress in this area both internally at the firm, and in the world more broadly, since I started nearly seven years ago.
-Valuing diversity is now accepted as a necessity rather than an ideal.
+I think there has been a significant amount of progress in this area both internally at the firm, and in the world more broadly, since I started.
+Valuing diversity is now accepted by most as a necessity rather than an ideal.

 We can work long hours, but there’s honestly no need to put life on hold.
 Some people assume that they won’t have time for a social life and it’s just not true.
-I’ve always made a conscious effort to keep my plans – I play netball at least once a week, and I’ve only missed a week of netball once in the four years I’ve been in London (and I made that decision).
+I’ve always made a conscious effort to keep my plans – I play netball at least once a week (and miss it only when I decide that I absolutely have to).
 I find that getting out to play sport and catch-up with my team is essential for maintaining good physical and mental health.
 People are genuinely accommodating of plans and committed to helping you with your work/life balance – so do not give up on fun!